chidebeprince/Aptos-nft-marketplace-bounty/README.md

-# NFT Marketplace Smart Contract - New Features Documentation
+# Aptos NFT Marketplace - New Features
-## 1. Transfer NFTs Feature
+## 1. NFT Transfer Feature
-The contract now includes a dedicated NFT transfer functionality that allows users to securely transfer their NFTs to other addresses.
+The marketplace now includes a dedicated NFT transfer functionality that allows users to securely transfer their NFTs to other addresses.
+I added this feature to both the Marketplace (`MarketView.tsx`) page and the my-collections (`MyNFTs.tsx`) page of the frontend of the application, so that users can also transfer their nfts to others without having to list it for sale in the marketplace.

 ### Function Details
 ```move